Villamañán: Economy

 Villamañán's most important economic activity is corn and wheat agriculture.
 There used to be a brick factory.

 Local holidays

 Fiestas de la Zarza (Blackberry Holiday)

 This is the biggest and most important holiday in Villamañán.
 It takes place in early September, usually between the 5th, 6th or 7th and the 11th, 12th or 13th of the month.
 This holiday is celebrated in honor of Virgen de la Zarza or the Virgin of the Blackberry, who happens to be Virgin Mary, known as Virgin of the Blackberry because of the legend that says she appeared on a blackberry shrub in Villamañán and told the people who saw her to build a church right there in her honor.
 The holiday is celebrated between those dates because those are the dates the legend says the Virgin of the Blackberry appeared on.
 Even though the holiday originally comes from something religious, the current way the holiday is celebrated absolutely lacks anything to do with religion, nor are the people who celebrate it religious or interested in religion at all for the most part.

-One of the most important things of these holidays are the infamous Peñas -groups of people from Villamañán or somehow related to it, who usually are friends, that get together and create "clubs" in different places of the town, under certain requirements, to celebrate these holidays-.
-Peñas are definitely the life of the party and the most important aspect of the celebration of these holidays.
+One of the most important things of these holidays are the infamous peñas - groups of people from Villamañán or somehow related to it, who usually are friends, that get together and create "clubs" in different places of the town, under certain requirements, to celebrate these holidays.
+Peñas define the life of the party and the most important aspect of the celebration of these holidays.
 It is a very big tradition for people who celebrate the Blackberry Holiday or Fiestas de la Zarza to ir de peñas (go from "peña" to "peña"), for the most part late at night until well past the down and enjoy everything they have to offer, mostly, but not limited to, alcoholic drinks and music.

 During Fiestas de la Zarza many events and activities for all ages such as contests, sport games and championships, etc., take place in the afternoons and evenings thanks to the peñas and to Villamañán's City Hall.
 Also, every year art galleries from town show exclusive and private artwork owned and/or created by people from Villamañán for a limited time only, while Fiestas de la Zarza last.